fedex2118/CoalaPy/README.md

 # How to make it run?

 First of all you need to download ETE-3 Toolkit and use python version 3.6 or below and setup an environment for ETE-3, best practice is to use conda.
+Then you need to have matplotlib and numpy libraries installed in order to make the program work.

 Coala requires a Nexus file type that must have the same structure of the ones shown here in the "InputFiles/" folder. <br />
 Make sure to put your files inside any folder you create in /CoalaPy or just put them inside the one just mentioned before.